seanconlon29/Tap-into-Your-Tastes/README.md

 <br>

 ## Visualization
-The models made were created for the recommendation engine, but to examine the data we must present our discoveries visually.
+The models were created for the recommendation engine, but to examine the data we must present our discoveries visually.
 Here are some noteworthy visualizations that emerged during the modeling phase.

 <figure>
     <p align="center">